-Therefore, to train the discriminator network, data pairs of real faces with their corresponding landmarks are considered as positive samples.
-Data pairs of synthetic faces with the corresponding landmarks are considered as negative samples.
+Therefore, data pairs of real faces with their corresponding landmarks are considered positive samples to train the discriminator network.
+Data pairs of synthetic faces with the corresponding landmarks are considered negative samples.
 Formally, the objective function can be denoted as:

 where